Nasty (Bandit Gang Marco song)

 "Nasty" is a song by American rapper Bandit Gang Marco featuring fellow American rapper Young Dro.
 The song was released as the lead single from Marco's debut studio album, Nasty the Album.

 Release

 The single was released on February 10, 2014.
 It was also sold on iTunes as part of Marco's debut studio album, Nasty The Album.
-The single was also uploaded to SoundCloud via a user named Future Trap.
+The single was also uploaded to SoundCloud by a user named Future Trap.

 Music video

 The music video for the song was released on YouTube on November 28, 2014, and has received over 3 million views.

 Remixes

-The official remix features American rappers Kevin Gates and Young Thug.
+The official remix features fellow American rappers Kevin Gates and Young Thug.

-The best known remix of this song is "Nasty Freestyle" by rapper T-Wayne, which had a much better commercial performance than the original, selling over a million copies..
-The remix was a commercial success in the United States, peaking at number 9 on the Billboard Hot 100.
+The best known remix of this song is "Nasty Freestyle" by fellow American rapper T-Wayne, which had a much better commercial performance than the original, selling over a million copies and peaking at number 9 on the Billboard Hot 100.

 Commercial performance

 The song peaked at number 41 on the Billboard Hot 100.
 It also charted at #68 in Canada, making it Dro's first international single.